 How do we enrich our education programs and initiatives?
 We partner with local schools, not-for-profits, and other organizations to make our programs dynamic and community-based.
-Contact Katie Keller, Education Technician at (906) 482-2175 or firstname.lastname@example.org to learn about these featured programs.
+Contact Katie Keller, Education Technician at (906) 482-2175 or email@example.com to learn more about these featured programs.

 Keweenaw Heritage Sites

 The twenty-one Keweenaw Heritage Sites are operated independently of Keweenaw National Historical Park.
 They contain significant cultural and/or natural resources and make a unique contribution to the copper mining story.
 Embodying stories of hardship, ingenuity, struggle and success, each site allows you to explore the role mining played in people’s lives here and afar.

 Transportation reimbursements are available from the Keweenaw National Historical Park Advisory Commission for field trips to any of the Keweenaw Heritage Sites.

 This partnership program between Keweenaw National Historical Park and Calumet-Laurium-Keweenaw Elementary School is held twice a month at the Calumet Visitor Center in downtown Calumet throughout the school year.
 The purpose of the program is to provide third graders with a fun place to learn about the National Park Service and explore local history while doing hands-on activities, games, and projects.
 Afternoons are spent in many ways.
 Students learn about their neighborhoods by reading historic maps, dance to historic music, talk to senior citizens about what life was like in the past, and many more fun activities.